 The value traps are those stocks which are ‘not’ cheap because the market has not realized their true potential or because of some temporary setbacks.
 These stocks are trading at a cheap valuation because the company has either lost its fire or else its fire is fading away.

 A value trap is that stock which is not able to generate any significant profit growth or revenue.
-Few of the general reasons for the underperformance may be rising production/operational cost, declining market share, lack of new product/services, change in competitive dynamics or inefficient management.
+A few of the general reasons for the underperformance may be rising production/operational cost, declining market share, lack of new product/services, change in competitive dynamics or inefficient management.

 The investors who buy such stocks just by evaluating its low valuation (without giving any regard to the reason why the valuation is low) falls in the value trap.

 Real value stock vs value traps

 The real value stocks are those stocks which are trading below their intrinsic value.
 The reason for their cheap valuation may be either temporary factors or because the market has not yet realized their true potential.

 A few common characteristics of value stocks are consistency, strategic advantage, strong business plan, growing cash flow and high-quality financials.
 Further, these stocks can be considered value stocks only if they are bought at a significant margin of safety by the value investors.

 On the other hand, value traps are those stocks that are trading at a low valuation because of long-term or permanent setbacks (factors).
 These stocks are not actually trading below their intrinsic factor.
 They are just trading at a low valuation compared to their historical valuation or relative to the market (which might be even above its true intrinsic value).

 Value trap stocks lack catalysts or momentum to retrace its original growth track.